 In Merton, as a Blue Badge holder you can park free of charge in any disabled parking bay, pay and display, shared use bay or permit holder bay for an unlimited period, unless there is signage saying otherwise.

 You can also park for up to 3 hours on single and double yellow lines, except where loading restrictions are in force.

 When you park on yellow lines or in other places where there is a time restriction, you need to display the parking clock to show your time of arrival.

-- give the badge to friends or family to allow them to park for free, even if they are visiting you
+- You must never give the Blue Badge to friends or family to allow them to park for free, even if they are visiting you.

 If someone else is driving you, you must let them know the rules.

 See Rights and Responsibilities for Blue Badge holders (GOV.UK) for full details of how to use and display a Blue Badge correctly.